The Ivory Page

 https://apply-deal-ivory.service.gov.uk/

-A recent conversation with APHA, who are responsible for registrations confirms that We can also confirm that the existing requirement for a CITES Article 10 certification for post-1947 ivory keyboards remains in place, in addition to the requirement for registration.
-The two documents below are an example of what to put in the boxes of the application form, and a blank form.
-Note that time must be allowed for return of the application - 15 working days is the target.
+A recent conversation with APHA, who are responsible for registrations, confirms that the previously existing requirement for a CITES Article 10 certification for post-1947 ivory keyboards remains in place, in addition to the requirement for registration.

 Sales through this website